evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       initialAngle: -0.2,
       angle: 1,
       strawberrySizePixels: 35.0,
-      // Show the "Strawberry has landed" only once
-      shownstrawberryHasLandedOnEarthMessage: false,
-      // Show the "Sun has been removed" message only once
-      shownSunWasRemovedMessage: false,
       rotationClockwise: true, // When true, the strawberry is rotating clockwise
       approachCurvature: 3,
       position: {x: 1, y: 1} // CUrrent position